vmware-archive/halite/README.rst

         ./genindex.py -C

 3. Install `salt-api`_ 0.8.2 or greater.
-4. Follow the instructions for configuring the `rest_cherrypy`_ module.
+4. Follow the instructions for installing CherryPy and configuring the `rest_cherrypy`_ module.
 5. Configure the ``app`` and ``static`` settings to point at the files in your crystalline clone.
 For example::